 A Helsinki Weekend with Friends

-Finland is globally renowned for its clean-cut, simplistic design, which is one reason that the capital has deservedly earned the title World Design Capital Helsinki 2012.
+Finland is globally renowned for its linear and simplistic design, a reason why the city earned the World Design Capital title for the year 2012.

 Helsinki is a modern pocket-sized European city of culture that is known for its design and high technology.
 Helsinki’s attractive and unique character comes from its proximity to the sea, which offers an endless number of exciting opportunities in summer and winter alike.